deepssquared/hospitals-nyc/index.md

 ### Next Steps <a name="ns"></a>

-1. Identify spatial clustering for co-variates and outcomes.
+1. Identify spatial clustering for multiple co-variates and outcomes.
 2. Use hierarchical modeling to analyze potential predictors.
 3. Qualitative analysis: *probably the most important part*.
 I've yet to do this: analyze word frequency, identify common phrases, etc.
+4. Classify health centers by specialty: ERs serve a vastly different function than birthing centers.
+5. Stratify visualization by health outcome and clinics that address them accordingly.

 #### Data Sources <a name="datasources"></a>